margiecaina/youtube-data-pipeline/README.md

 This project simulates a real-world data engineering workflow for ingesting, processing, and analyzing YouTube trending video category data using serverless architecture on AWS.

-It is inspired by Darshil Parmar’s YouTube Data Engineering series and showcases how to work with semi-structured data at scale using cloud-native tools.

 ---

 ## 🚀 Project Objectives